murillo-group/sarkas/docs/html/_sources/quickstart.rst.txt

 ~~~~~~~~~~~~~~~~~~~~
 If you already have a version of python installed, you may still need to download additional packages such as
 pyfftw_, fdint_, and numba_.
 If you have the most recent version of Anaconda installed, you should already
-have num If you have the python package manager pip_ installed, you can install these packages,
+have numba, installed.
+If you have the python package manager pip_ installed, you can install these packages,
 by simply opening a terminal and running the following commands:

 .. code-block:: bash